sjirianda/CS-230-Operating-Platforms/README.md

 Briefly summarize The Gaming Room client and their software requirements.
 Who was the client?
 What type of software did they want you to design?

-The Gaming Room was the client. hThey seeks to expand their game application, Draw It or Lose It, to multiple platforms including Linux, Mac, and Windows, as well as mobile platforms.
+The Gaming Room was the client.
+They sought to expand their game application, Draw It or Lose It, to multiple platforms including Linux, Mac, and Windows, as well as mobile platforms.

 What did you do particularly well in developing this documentation?